CCianfloneDev/colecianflone.com/public/blog/free-portfolio.md

 ## Performance Optimizations That Made a Difference

 Working within free tier constraints pushed me toward some solutions that actually worked quite well.
-I spent time optimizing especially for mobile users and people on slower connections[\^3] [\^9].
+I spent time optimizing especially for mobile users and people on slower connections.

 Instead of relying on external services, everything gets pre-rendered and served from Cloudflare's edge network.
-HTML loads quickly, images are optimized automatically through a conversion script that creates WebP versions at different sizes, and I'm using self-hosted fonts that load from the same domain, which cuts down on external requests.
+HTML loads quickly, images are optimized automatically through a conversion script that creates WebP versions at different sizes.

-I also added skeleton loaders to improve how fast things feel while content loads, and spent time optimizing for Core Web Vitals, particularly trying to improve Largest Contentful Paint (LCP) and First Contentful Paint (FCP) times.
+I also added skeleton loaders to improve how fast things feel while content loads, and spent time optimizing for Core Web Vitals, particularly trying to improve Largest Contentful Paint (LCP) and First Contentful Paint (FCP) times[\^3].

-The result is solid loading speeds globally, not just from whatever region you're in.

 Font loading can make sites feel sluggish.
-Instead of linking to Google Fonts, I went with self-hosted Inter fonts[\^4] that I subsetted to just the characters I actually need. to just the characters I actually need.
+Instead of linking to Google Fonts, I went with self-hosted Inter fonts[\^4] that I subsetted to just the characters I actually need.
 This cuts the font file size significantly, which is especially important for mobile users or anyone on limited data plans.

 I kept the JavaScript minimal but added some touches that improve the overall feel.
 Simple page transitions, dark mode that follows system preferences, skeleton loaders for better perceived performance, responsive design that works well on everything from phones to large monitors, and basic loading states so things don't feel broken.

 The build process handles the standard SEO components automatically.
 It generates sitemaps, creates Open Graph tags for social sharing, adds basic structured data, optimizes images with proper alt tags, and creates RSS feeds.

-I worked to get good Lighthouse[\^5] scores and solid mobile performance, covering the basics that search engines care about., covering the basics that search engines care about.
+I worked to get good Lighthouse[\^5] scores and solid mobile performance, covering the basics that search engines care about.

 ## Why This Approach Works for SaaS Ideas